Caldecott MRT station: Station design

-Caldecott CCL station is one of eleven stations along the Circle line designated as CD shelters, which will be activated in times of national emergency.
+Caldecott CCL station is one of eleven stations along the Circle Line designated as CD shelters, which will be activated in times of national emergency.
 Apart from reinforced construction, the stations are designed and equipped with facilities to ensure the shelter environment is tolerable for all during shelter occupation.
 These facilities include protective blast doors, decontamination facilities, ventilation systems, power and water supply systems and a dry toilet system.

 The TEL station has a unique X architectural design.
 The platforms are the deepest among the TEL2 stations at 35 m deep, which are illuminated by natural light.
 Located near the SAVH, the station has various several features that caters to visually impaired.
 This included greater colour contrasts at the station platforms and illuminated staircase handrails to enhance visibility.
 Wheelchair-friendly facilities for the station include backrests and handrails.
+Near the TEL station was a cripple siding.